nathanlane/nathanlane.github.io/src/content/post/chopping-and-merging-pdfs-in-python-to-scrape-them.md

 draft: true
 ---

-<p>When digitizing old data, we often start with a pile of scanned documents we must reorganize.
+When digitizing old data, we often start with a pile of scanned documents we must reorganize.
 Much time is spent manually trudging through scans, deducing what variables exist, and selecting the tables we eventually wish to turn into machine-readable data.
 When you have hundreds of multi-page PDFS, this can be a painful experience.
-However, automating PDF manipulation with Python can save major time.</p>
+However, automating PDF manipulation with Python can save major time.

-<h3>The Problem</h3>
+### The Problem

-<p>We start with scans of old, provincial statistical yearbooks for a Southeast Asian country.</p>
+We start with scans of old, provincial statistical yearbooks for a Southeast Asian country.

-<p>Each yearbook page corresponds to a variable we want: page 1 has land statistics, page 2 has rice statistics, page 3 irrigation, etc..</p>
+Each yearbook page corresponds to a variable we want: page 1 has land statistics, page 2 has rice statistics, page 3 irrigation, etc..

-<p>We want to reorganize this stack of yearbooks into something that is easier to digitize and organized by variable, not province.
-In essence (to the data scientist) we need to "reshape" our scanned PDF data.</p>
+We want to reorganize this stack of yearbooks into something that is easier to digitize and organized by variable, not province.
+In essence (to the data scientist) we need to "reshape" our scanned PDF data.

-<p>To restate the problem:</p>
+To restate the problem:

 <ul>
 <li>

-<h4>Have: Province x Variable PDFs</h4>
+#### Have: Province x Variable PDFs

-<p>Most old historical data comes in the following format: hard copy volumes organized by province, state, region, etc., each with the same set of tables (<em>cough</em> variables).</li>
+Most old historical data comes in the following format: hard copy volumes organized by province, state, region, etc., each with the same set of tables (*cough* variables).</li>
 <li>

-<h4>Need: Variable x Province PDFs</h4>
+#### Need: Variable x Province PDFs

-<p>And most of the time we want to pull certain pages from each geographic volume and create a new document for each variable.</li>
+And most of the time we want to pull certain pages from each geographic volume and create a new document for each variable.</li>
 </ul>

-<h3>The Code</h3>
+### The Code

-<p>The following is written for Python 3.* and uses the <strong><a title="pyPDF2" href="https://pypi.python.org/pypi/PyPDF2" target="_blank">PyPDF2 package</a></strong> (which is a <strong><a title="PyPdf" href="http://pybrary.net/pyPdf/" target="_blank">fork of the original PyPdf package</a></strong>), as well as the <code>OS</code> module for directory manipulation.</p>
+The following is written for Python 3.* and uses the **<a title="pyPDF2" href="https://pypi.python.org/pypi/PyPDF2" target="_blank">PyPDF2 package</a>** (which is a **<a title="PyPdf" href="http://pybrary.net/pyPdf/" target="_blank">fork of the original PyPdf package</a>**), as well as the <code>OS</code> module for directory manipulation.

-<p>The code starts with a directory containing our multi-page PDFs and creates a sub-folder to store individual pages, <code>/splits.</code></p>
+The code starts with a directory containing our multi-page PDFs and creates a sub-folder to store individual pages, <code>/splits.</code>

 {% highlight Python %}